Max Levchin

 He founded or co-founded the companies Slide.com, HVF, and Affirm.
 He was an early investor in Yelp and was their largest shareholder in 2012.
 He left a leadership role in Yelp in 2015.

 Levchin was a producer for the movie Thank You for Smoking.

 Early life and education

-Born in Kyiv, Ukrainian SSR to a Ukrainian-Jewish family, Levchin moved to the United States and settled in Chicago in 1991.
+Born in Kyiv, then part of the Ukrainian SSR, to a Ukrainian-Jewish family, Levchin moved to the United States and settled in Chicago in 1991.
 In an interview with Emily Chang of Bloomberg, Levchin discussed his overcoming adversity as a child.
 He had respiratory problems and doctors doubted his chance of living.
 With guidance from his grandmother and his parents he took up the clarinet to expand his lung capacity.
 He attended Mather High School, and then the University of Illinois at Urbana-Champaign, where he earned a bachelor's degree in computer science in 1997.

 Business career

 In the summer of 1995, Levchin and fellow University of Illinois students Luke Nosek and Scott Banister founded SponsorNet New Media.